dawiddawidowski/plant_project_LMNH_CC/README.md

 1. To connect to the database schema, run in the terminal:
 `sqlcmd -S [host],[port] -U [user] -P [password];
 USE plants;
-GO;
-`
+GO;`

-2. Run the commands contained in the `seed_db.sql` script in the terminal to setup the tables in the database.
+3. Run the commands contained in the `seed_db.sql` script in the terminal to setup the tables in the database.

-3. To seed the database with static data, run in the terminal:
+4. To seed the database with static data, run in the terminal:
 `python3 load_static_data.py`.

 ### Dashboard

-Inside the dashboard folder contains the main dashboard.py script which uses the streamlit library to produce a page of visualisations giving insight into the health of each plant at the current time, as well as in the past.
+Inside the dashboard folder contains the main `dashboard.py` script which uses the streamlit library to create some visualisations giving insight into the health of each plant at the current time, as well as in the past.
 To run the dashboard locally, navigate to the dashboard directory and run the following command in the terminal: `streamlit run dashboard.py`.

 Alternatively, the dashboard is running on the cloud, and can be accessed from your browser using its public IP and specifying the inbound traffic port number: http://3.10.217.84:8501/